hypergonial/hikari-arc/docs/guides/index.md

     ---

-    Execute arbitrary logic before, or after a command was run, perform checks, add cooldowns & more!
+    Execute arbitrary logic before or after a command was run, perform checks, add cooldowns & more!

     [:octicons-arrow-right-24: Learn more](./hooks.md)